Translation: For a proper factory, for the polytechnic school.

 Media Size: 43x32

 Printer: 1st Exemplary Gosizdat Typolithography Workshop, Moscow

 Printer Notes: Prior to Soviet nationalization, the 1st Exemplary workshop was the Sharapov-Sytin Partnerhip.
 Ivan Sytin, a book-publishing magnate, had his printing shop at Valovaia and Piatnitskaia streets in Moscow.
 Around 1918, Sytin's printing plant and the Royal (state) Print Yard were both nationalized by the Bolsheviks.
 The Print Yard was transformed into Gosizdat, the State Publishing House.
 Likewise, the 1st Exemplary Typo-lithography thereafter processed jobs for the State Publishing House.
-In 1931, the 1st Exemplary Gosizdat printing workshop was placed under the Ogiz publishing partnership.
+In 1930, the 1st Exemplary Gosizdat printing workshop was placed under the Ogiz publishing banner.

 Publisher: State Publishing House, Moscow-Leningrad

 Publishing Date: 1930

 Technical Information on Poster: Publication No. 40499; Order No. 1519; Price 40 kopeks